-The LSAT, required testing for applicants, is administered throughout the country in June, September/October, December, and February.
+The LSAT, required testing for applicants, is administered throughout the country in June, July, September, November, January and March.
 Specific information regarding the LSAT process and registration can be obtained by contacting:

 662 Penn Street

 Newtown, PA 18940-0998

 CAS is a service offered through the LSAC.
 CAS registration is required and simplifies the application process.
 Through CAS, all of your records—including undergraduate, graduate, professional, and prior law school (if applicable) transcripts, as well as letters of recommendation—are assembled with your LSAT scores and delivered electronically to Delaware Law.

 You must submit your letters of recommendation through CAS.
 Letters of recommendation are strongly suggested but not required for admission to Delaware Law.
 A maximum of three letters will be reviewed.
 The most helpful letters are usually written by individuals such as former professors, employers, or associates who have specific knowledge of your intellectual abilities and character.

 The application is paperless and you must apply online.

 Note: Delaware Law does not accept applications from students who have been academically disqualified from and are not in good standing at their previous law school.